MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/enable-the-report-phish-add-in.md

 You can install either the Report Message or Report Phishing add-in:

-- The Report Message add-in provides options to report messages as Junk, Not Junk, and Phishing.
+- If you want your users to report both spam and phishing messages,deploy, the Report Message add-in.
 For more information, see [Enable the report message add-in](enable-the-report-message-add-in.md).
-- The Report Phishing add-in provides the option to only report Phishing messages.
+- If you want your users to report only phishing messages, deploy the Report Phishing add-in in your organization.
 To get started with the Report Phishing add-in, see the [What do you need to know before you begin](#what-do-you-need-to-know-before-you-begin) section in this article.

 Admins can enable the Report Phishing add-in for the organization, and individual users can install it for themselves.